-Use that secured credit card to help reestablish your credit and then two to three years down the road, after your bankruptcy is over, mortgage underwriters are going to be more willing to look at you and see you’re a better credit risk now, and give you a loan.
+Use that secured credit card to help reestablish your credit and then two to three years down the road, after your bankruptcy is over, mortgage underwriters will be more willing to look at you and see you’re a better credit risk now and give you a loan.

 Rebuilding Your Credit